Thursday, August 30, 2018

 There is a scattering of Art Deco architecture downtown, although not nearly as spectacular as you see in Albuquerque.
 The theatre is still operating, according to the Route 66 Adventure Handbook.
 Good for it!

-The Tucumcari Depot is another one of the handsome mission-style Santa Fe depots.
+The Tucumcari Depot is another one of the handsome mission-style Santa Fe railroad stations.
 It has been restored and contains a railroad museum.

 Some of the commercial buildings downtown have decayed and collapsed.
 It is sad, another American small town that was once bustling and active.